nickolasdias/DataScienceEmProducao/README.md

 # Module 02 - Data Description

-In this module, I start getting familiar with the dataset to understand how complex is the problem that I have to solve.
+In this module,  we start getting familiar with the dataset to understand how complex is the problem that we have to solve.

-With this, I analyse some features of the data set as:
+With this, we analyse some features of the data set as:

 - Dataset size

- Do I have the correct resources to work with ?
-Does the infrastrutucture support the amount of data ?
+    * Do we have the correct resources to work with ?

+    * Does the infrastrutucture support the amount of data ?

 - Variable types

-What variables types does the dataset have?
+    * What variables types does the dataset have?

 - Missing Data

-How much missing data from the dataset ?
-Why are there missing data ?
+    * How much missing data from the dataset ?

+    * Why are there missing data ?

 - Summary Statistics